drgulevich/mitmojco/README.md

-# mitmojco
+# MiTMoJCo version 1.1

-MiTMoJCo (Microscopic Tunneling Model for Josephson Contacts) is C code designed for modeling superconducting Josephson junctions within the formalism of microscopic tunneling theory.
+MiTMoJCo (Microscopic Tunneling Model for Josephson Contacts) is C library designed for modeling superconducting Josephson junctions within the formalism of microscopic tunneling theory.
 The purpose of the code is to offer implementation of a computationally demanding part of this calculation which is evaluation of the superconducting pair and quasiparticle tunnel currents.